 Even if you went overboard in your sales reporting, you can clip the data range and present only the dates you want displayed, as this is most relevant to what’s happening in your company now.

-With a dozen or so metrics you can track to determine the success of your sales team, it’s easy to feel a little overwhelmed.
+With a dozen or so sales metrics you can track to determine the success of your sales team, it’s easy to feel a little overwhelmed.

 Again, there’s no need to present every single metric if your stakeholders are only interested in lead conversions or product cannibalization info.

 Cherry-picking metrics is all well and good and sometimes even preferable.
-However, make sure you don’t fall into the trap of only pulling the metrics that make your company look great and sweeping the bad metrics under the rug.
+However, make sure you don’t fall into the trap of only pulling the sales metrics that make your company look great and sweeping the bad metrics under the rug.